Unboxed-Software/solana-course/content/interact-with-wallets.md

 export default WalletContextProvider
 ```

-The last thing we need is the actual endpoint for `ConnectionProvider` and the actual array of supported wallets for `WalletProvider`.
+The last things we need are an actual endpoint for `ConnectionProvider` and the supported wallets for `WalletProvider`.

 For the endpoint, we’ll use the same `clusterApiUrl` function from the `@solana/web3.js` library that we’ve used before so you’ll need to import it.